techlead-shootorder/automation/packages/docs/pages/apps/twitter/connection.md

 # Twitter

 :::info
-This page explains the steps you need to follow to set up the Twitter connection in Automatisch.
+This page explains the steps you need to follow to set up the Twitter connection in automatisch.
 If any of the steps are outdated, please let us know!
 :::

 1. Go to the [Twitter Developer Portal](https://developer.twitter.com/en/portal/projects-and-apps), complete the questionnaire and click the **Let's do this** button.